 The contribution smallholders make to food production should not be underestimated.
 Approximately 60% of worldwide agricultural production is done by smallholders in family-run operations.
 They generate around one third of the gross national product in agriculturally orientated countries.
 However, smallholders can only keep pace with larger agricultural operations if they adjust to the market.

 This market is ready; the demand for Fairtrade or similarly certified goods in Germany continues to grow unabated.
-Since 2011, sales of these products have risen from close to EUR 400 million to nearly EUR 2 billion in 2019.
+Since 2011, sales of these products have risen from close to EUR 400 million to more than EUR 2,1 billion in 2021.
 The Fairtrade Mark is among the most esteemed sustainability seals for fair trade.
 It certifies economic, social and ecological minimum standards.
 The producers receive a guaranteed minimum price which hedges against price fluctuations on the global market.
-By the end of 2019, over 330,000 smallholders had already benefited from the project.
+By the end of 2021, over 425,000 smallholders had already benefited from the project.

 The fund is also seeing a lot of interest from investors.
 The original aim to achieve a volume of USD 38 million by 2020 had already been achieved two years before.
-So KfW expanded its participation.
-The target volume is now USD 100 million by 2025.
-The fund currently comprises a volume of USD 65 million.
+KfW's significant commitment supports the fund in further expanding its portfolio.
+The target volume is USD 100 million by 2025.
+The fund currently comprises a volume of just under USD 60 million.

-Despite the pandemic, the fund was able to continue its work in 2020 as well, primarily expanding in Africa.
-Although the disbursements were lower than in previous years, they increased again in the third quarter of 2020.
+Despite the pandemic, the fund was able to successfully continue its work in 2020 and 2021 and expand it, primarily in Africa.
+Payouts were even back above pre-pandemic levels by the end of 2021.